andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ### <a name="download-models"></a> Step 1: Download the Models

-You must have a model specific for you inference task.
+You must have a model that is specific for you inference task.
 Example model types are:
 - Classification (AlexNet, GoogleNet, SqueezeNet, others) - Detects one type of element in a frame.
 - Object Detection (SSD, YOLO) - Draws bounding boxes around multiple types of objects.
 - Custom (Often based on SSD)